KamaljyotiNath/KamaljyotiNath1.github.io/index.md

 - Software: STAAD.Pro, AutoCAD
 - Presentation/Documentation: Microsoft office, LaTeX, Beamer

 As often it is said that there is no age for learning, I am continuing my learning process.
-I am planning to laern R for statistical computing in my next.
+I am planning to learn R for statistical computing in my next.

 # Personal